pixincreate/PixeneOS/README.md

 ## Requirements

-In order to use this project, you need the following (most of them will be taken care by the script itself except `git` and `python`):
+In order to use this project, you need the following (most of them will be taken care by the script itself except for `git` and `python`):

 - A Linux machine.
 You can use WSL or a VM if other operating systems
 - Tools (needs to be in the path):